Ascending Passage .com HOME PAGE.

 A radiant Queen

-reigns here--a Queen of fantasy and splendor, and of that divine
+reigns here--a Queen of fantasy and splendor cut into the mountain--which

 is the note of Deir-el-Bahari.
 And what a clever background!
 Oh,